View Profile Page

 Acting Dean, College of Education and Human Services, College of Education and Human Services

-Katrina Bulkley is Professor of Educational Leadership at Montclair State University.
+Katrina Bulkley is the Acting Dean of the College of Education and Human Services as well as a Professor of Educational Leadership at Montclair State University.
 Her research examines the intersection of policy and leadership in efforts to increase market-linked ideas in education and enhance accountability and data-driven change.
 She studies issues around the increasing use of new governance structures and non-public actors to improve public education (with a particular focus on urban education).
-She is Principal Investigator on "The New “One Best System?”: Urban Governance and Educational Practice in the Portfolio Management Model" funded as a Lyle Spencer Research Award by the Spencer Foundation (http://www.spencer.org/lyle-spencer-research-awards).
-This project examines the connections between governance change and educational practice in Denver, Los Angeles, and New Orleans.
+She is the co-author of, "Challenging the One Best System: The Portfolio Management Model and Urban School Governance" (Harvard Education Press, November, 2020 - https://www.hepg.org/hep-home/books/challenging-the-one-best-system).
+This project, funded through a Lyle Spencer Research Award by the Spencer Foundation (https://www.spencer.org/grant-archive/new-one-best-system-urban-governance-and-educational-practice-portfolio-management-model), examined the connections between governance change and educational practice in Denver, Los Angeles, and New Orleans.

 Her recent studies have focused on the role of new actors in the delivery of public education and the preparation of public educators, and how the work of these new actors is changing the shape of public education from the national to the school level.
 As a Research Partner with the National Center for Research on Education Access and Choice (https://www.reachcentered.org/), she is studying state policy around issues of choice, including the role of charter school authorizers in addressing the needs of historically marginalized populations.
 Completed projects focused on the development of aspiring leaders in non-traditional leadership preparation programs in New York City and an examination of changing policy ideas at the national level in the U.S.